Counting Triangles in Triangles: Introduction

 Do you think you found all the triangles in the original picture?
 Are you sure?
 Did you forget to include the big triangle that contains all six of the little triangles?
 Now that you've included it, do you think you've found all the triangles in the picture?
 How can you be sure?

 There are a lot of YouTube videos that treat such problems, such as a Presh Talwalkar's ``How Many Triangles Are There?'' video~\cite{T}.
-Talwalkar's video, which has over half a million views, is about counting triangles in the following picture:
+Talwalkar's video, which has over half a million views, is about counting triangles in Figure 3.

 Problems like this appear on a lot of Indian examinations.
 Talwalkar's video is better than most videos of its kind because it uses mathematical reasoning.